Ibnbuba-A360/Object_Detection__System/README.md

 ## Features
 - **Real-Time Detection:** Processes video frames at high speed using YOLO.
-- **User Interface:** Built with PyQt6 for an intuitive experience.
+- **User Interface:** Built with kivyMD for an intuitive experience.
 - **Robust Performance:** Optimized for various hardware, including desktops and edge devices.

 ## Installation